VRtualize/VRtualize-Pangeo/docs/source/test_plan/strategy.rst

 **Who:** Development Team

-**When:** Before pushing to the integration branch.
+**When:** Within 4 days of an issue going into Review/QA pipeline.

 **Why:** To ensure that the code upholds the coding standards.

 **Scope:** All units of code.

-**How:** Meeting with the author of the code and doing a code review.
-Results in one of four results:
+**How:** Team members working on the same Certification will be required to participate and approve code reviews with the author of the code.
+Results in one of three results:

 - Pass: an ok to push to merge with next branch
 - Revision/Pass: can be pushed after some changes